At CBS we are highly experienced in laying warehouse concrete flooring day in, day out, all over the country.

 No reportable accidents in the last 5 years

-Warehouse floors need to be flat, smooth, durable surfaces with minimum joints & added reinforcements to control cracking.
+Warehouse concrete flooring needs to be flat, smooth, durable surfaces with minimum joints & added reinforcements to control cracking.
 We value engineer a floor that meets your project needs & budget.

 Fully Accredited Installers